 The FT-891 is a full-featured radio.
 For its size, you give up full-size rig control and display.
 In actual operation, it's like going old school when I was first a ham.
 The Kenwood 520, Heath Kits, and other radios of the day lacked all of today's features, but we made loads of contacts.
 The FT-891 is a better all-around radio; you must remember what it was designed for, and I'm happy.

-As the owner of this radio for more than a year, it's time to give a complete review.
+As the owner of this amateur radio for more than a year, it's time to give a complete review.
 We have seen enough different conditions in the 13 months of operation in casual DXing, contesting, and listening.
 That includes most bands utilizing SSB, CW, and several digital modes using different pieces of software.

 What you have here is a complicated electronic device with advanced radio art.
 I forced myself to think differently when approaching the interface and capabilities.
 I've owned an FT-1000D, FT-990, and FT-950.
 I've used a K3S and 7610 extensively as well.
 You need to use more critical thinking to approach the FTDX-101 the same way as these other radios.
 I'm a broadcast engineer and long ago realized that Japanese engineering in broadcast equipment required me to think more like a Japanese engineer.
 Yaesu falls into this innovative universe and has met my expectations of excellence.